 A remote switch for shutting off the gas to all appliances is located in the curbside rear utility compartment.
 The switch activates an electric solenoid which opens and closes, shutting the gas off at the tank.
-This switch should be turned off during the filling of the LPG tank.
+This switch should be turned off during the filling of the LPG tank or when LP is not needed to fuel appliances.